 In Germany there are 240 state and around 100 private universities.
 Basically the different types are: universities and universities of technology as well as technical colleges, art, film and music colleges and universities of applied sciences.
 German universities are manifold and diverse.
 The roots of some colleges, especially the universities, go back to the Middle Ages; others were founded after the Second World War.

-The range of study courses is widely diversified.
-Of a total of 14,500 around 8,700 are undergraduate courses which lead to a university qualification.
+The range of study courses is very diverse.
+Of a total of 14,500 courses, around 8,700 are undergraduate courses which lead to a university qualification.
 The remaining 5,800 courses lead to a higher university degree.
 The classic German degrees Diplom (degree), Magister (master's) and Staatsexamen (state examination) are to be changed to the international qualifications of Bachelor and Master.